-Denotes rules applicable to cheerleaders

-- 1. ACADEMIC- (Credit Requirement) To be eligible, a student must be making satisfactory progress toward the school's - Requirement for graduation. - AGE A student who turns 20 during the 11th or 12th semester since first entering the 7th grade shall be allowed to participate through the completion of the 12th semester.
+- \ Denotes rules applicable to cheerleaders - 1. \ACADEMIC (Credit Requirement) To be eligible, a student must be making satisfactory progress toward the school's requirement for graduation. - 2. \AGE A student who turns 20 during the 11th or 12th semester since first entering the 7th grade shall be allowed to participate through the completion of the 12th semester.
 Adapted athletes are eligible to participate until their 22nd birthday, provided they meet all other eligibility requirements. - 3.
-AMATEURSTATUS A student must be an amateur in that sport.
+AMATEUR STATUS A student must be an amateur in that sport.
 A student may not receive cash or merchandise for athletic participation.
 A student does not lose her/his amateur status because of reimbursement for officiating, instructing, teaching or coaching a sport.
 (Reference Bylaw 201 for further amateur provisions) - 4.
 AWARDS Acceptable awards to students in recognition of participation in high school activities include medals, ribbons, letters, trophies, plaques and other items of little or no intrinsic value (\$100.00 or less).
-Violation will render a student ineligible for participation in that activity. - 5.
-ENROLLMENT, ATTENDANCE, AND REQUIRED SUBJECT LOAD Students must be fully enrolled in (as defined by the Minnesota Department of Education) and attending the school before they are eligible to represent that school in MSHSL sponsored activities.
+Violation will render a student ineligible for participation in that activity. - 5. \ENROLLMENT, ATTENDANCE, AND REQUIRED SUBJECT LOAD Students must be fully enrolled in (as defined by the Minnesota Department of Education) and attending the school before they are eligible to represent that school in MSHSL sponsored activities.
 Students must be properly registered, attending school and classes regularly.
-Students must be on track to meet the school's graduation requirements in six years (12 consecutive semesters) beginning with the first day of attendance in the 7th grade.
-For transfer eligibility purposes participation in a school program is considered full enrollment at that school. - 6.
-FOREIGN EXCHANGE STUDENTS- Approved Foreign Exchange Students are limited to 1 calendar year of high school eligibility beginning with their 1st date of enrollment and attendance.
-INTERNATIONAL STUDENTS- Students not participating in a CSIET approved foreign exchange program are eligible only at the B-squad or JV level for one calendar year. - 7.
-GENERAL ELIGIBILITY In order to be eligible for regular season and MSHSL tournament competition, a student must be fully enrolled as defined by the Minnesota Department of Education and a bona fide member of his or her high school in good standing.
+Students must be on track to meet the school's graduation requirements in six years (12 consecutive semesters) beginning with the first day of attendance in the 7th grade. - For transfer eligibility purposes participation in a school program is considered full enrollment at that school. - 6.
+FOREIGN EXCHANGE STUDENTS Approved Foreign Exchange Students are limited to 1 calendar year of high school eligibility beginning with their 1st date of enrollment and attendance.

+INTERNATIONAL STUDENTS Students not participating in a CSIET approved foreign exchange program are eligible of - INTERNATIONAL STUDENTS Students not participating in a CSIET approved foreign exchange program are eligible only at the B-squad or JV level for one calendar year. - 7. \GENERAL ELIGIBILITY In order to be eligible for regular season and MSHSL tournament competition, a student must be fully enrolled as defined by the Minnesota Department of Education and a bona fide member of his or her high school in good standing.
 A student who is under penalty of exclusion, expulsion or suspension, whose character or conduct violates the Student Code of Responsibilities and is not in good standing, shall be ineligible for a period of time as determined by the principal.